GeirGrusom/daemos/README.md

     ;
 ```

+You cannot mix named and unnamed arguments.
+Either it's all named, or none.
+Some parameters have optional values which can be omitted.

 #### Cast expressions

 Cast's are currently done using the cast operator, but will use function call syntax in the future.